Linda Laubenstein: Legacy

-Larry Kramer's play The Normal Heart, about the AIDS epidemic of the early 1980s in New York City, features a wheelchair-using medical doctor, Emma Brookner, who is based on Laubenstein.
+Larry Kramer's play The Normal Heart, about the AIDS epidemic of the early 1980s in New York City, features a physician who uses a wheelchair, Emma Brookner, who is based on Laubenstein.
 Kramer, an activist as well as a playwright, hoped that his portrayal of Laubenstein would "enshrine her legacy forever".
 Since the play opened in 1984, the character has been played by Ellen Barkin in a Broadway production and Julia Roberts in a film adaptation.

 In his book Women and Gay Men in the Postwar Period, John Portmann credits Laubenstein with "enrich[ing] the entire gay community through her academic research and social activism".
 Each year, the New York State Department of Health awards the Dr. Linda Laubenstein HIV Clinical Excellence Award to physicians who "are distinguished by their compassionate manner and wholehearted involvement in the effort to provide comprehensive care for persons with HIV/AIDS".

 Her collected papers are at the Schlesinger Library, Radcliffe College.